 Colorado 4-H Leadership Resources

-Volunteers are the “heart” of 4-H!
+Volunteers are the “heart” of Colorado 4-H!
 Volunteers build the capacity of 4-H to reach tens of thousands Colorado youth every year.
-As a Colorado 4-H Leader you play a key role as an adult mentor and role model for young people that live in your community.
+As a Colorado 4-H Volunteer you play a key role as an adult mentor and role model for young people that live in your community.

 We have many resources to prepare you to work in an environment of positive youth development and support your efforts.
 Our shared goal is to build life skills in young people and prepare them for a successful transition into adulthood.

 Join over 11,000 adults committed to youth across Colorado by joining the Colorado 4-H youth development program!
 How do you become a 4-H leader?
 Contact your county office to learn more!
 The safety of 4-H members is paramount.
 You will be asked to fill out an application and undergo a national background and motor vehicle check in order to become a volunteer.